- 5 Minute Read

 She told us: ‘Deliberately setting weekly time aside to look back at what has happened keeps it fresh in my mind.
 This makes me think about approaching things differently as I go into other lessons.
 The impact of this is that when ‘in the moment’ I think, is there a different way?”

 ‘deliberately setting weekly time aside to look back at what has happened keeps it fresh in my mind.
 This makes me think about approaching things differently as I go into other lessons.
 The impact of this is that when ‘in the moment’ I think, is there a different way?”

 Here are 8 steps for a workload-friendly and sustainable approach to reflection:

 It’s important to start small.
-It’s going to be difficult to focus on more than one teaching group and their issues, so it might be more beneficial to zoom in even closer and looking at a small group or even an single individual you’re concerned about.
+It’s going to be difficult to focus on more than one teaching group and their issues, so it might be more beneficial to zoom in even closer and look at a small group or even a single individual you’re concerned about.
 Your issue might be something you’re concerned about – examples might include behaviour management, explaining new ideas, questioning, or effective group work.
-This case study from Hereford Academy shows an NQT focusing on specific issues with one year 9 class.
+This Hereford Academy case study shows an NQT focusing on specific issues with one year 9 class.

 Reflection works best when you can spend time doing it close to the lesson you’re thinking about – so try to find a lesson before lunchtime, at the end of the day or when you have free time.

 The problem with the focus on graded or ‘tick box’ lesson observations means that many teachers can approach reflection as a process for demonstrating how ‘good’ they are.
 It’s important to frame reflection as an objective approach – all teachers will do many things well but be able to identify areas to become even better at.